ValveSoftware/Proton/README.md

 This Makefile uses a virtual machine to create a consistent build environment.
 The VM is managed with [Vagrant](https://www.vagrantup.com/), which you will need to install before invoking these commands.
-While Vagrant supports several VM software backends, Proton's build system has been tested only with its VirtualBox backend.
+Proton's build system is most well tested with Vagrant's VirtualBox and libvirt/qemu backends.
+It also requires the vagrant-sshfs plugin.
 You may run into problems with the shared folder (`vagrant_share`) and/or CPU and memory usage with other backends.

 If your build VM gets cluttered, or falls out of date, you can use `vagrant destroy` to wipe the VM clean, then invoke one of the below commands to start